Find out how areas like sites of special scientific interest are protected.

 Sites of special scientific interest

-You can find details, including location, reason for notification, condition and management team contact details, of all SSSIs in England via Natural England’s MAGIC interactive mapping website.
+You can find details, including location, reason for notification, condition and management team contact details, of all SSSIs in England in Natural England’s designated sites system.

-Natural England are responsible for notifying SSSIs, ensuring they are managed appropriately and assessing and monitoring their condition.
+Natural England is responsible for notifying SSSIs, ensuring they are managed appropriately and assessing and monitoring their condition.

 At the end of 2010 over 95% by area of English SSSIs were in favourable or recovering condition following 7 years of hard work by Department for Environment, Food and Rural Affairs (Defra), in conjunction with Natural England, the Environment Agency, the Forestry Commission and partners from the public, private and voluntary sectors.